seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### Sign Up/Feedback

-The Sign Up/Feedback section is available on the homepage, it allows the user to signup for the site newsletter and offer their feedback on the site/quiz.
+The Sign Up/Feedback section is available on the homepage, it allows the user to sign up for the site newsletter and offer their feedback on the site/quiz.
 ![Desktop Signup](/docs/readme/features/desktop-signup.PNG)

 ### Footer